 Melbourne is easy to navigate

-Melbourne has an excellent tram system, which makes travel to, from and around the city a breeze, and trains and buses connect to outer areas.
+Melbourne has an excellent tram system, which makes travel to, from and around the city very easy, and trains and buses connect to outer areas.
 There are also plenty of taxis and ride share vehicles, plus bike lanes and walking paths.

 If you live at or near Trinity College, everything will be super convenient.
 We’re located next door to the University of Melbourne and just two kilometres from the CBD.
-Trams stop right out the front.
+Trams stop right out the front of our campus.